joffreybesos/d2r-mapview/README.md

 - Highly configurable, size, color, position, opacity etc
 - Can change map size and position with key shortcuts while in game

-**Other notes**

-- Press `Ctrl+H` to see help in game, including a map legend
-- Press `Ctrl+O` for in game options
-- Press `\` to switch map to the left corner.
-- You can exit the maphack with `Shift+F10`
-- You can reload the maphack with `Shift+F11`
-- You can also right click the icon in the system tray.
-- This MH will automatically exit when you exit D2R.

 ## Discord